robertrouse/theographic-bible-metadata/readme.md

 - Comment - Clarifying comments from source tables at openbible.info
 - Lat - Latitude in decimal form.
 - Lon - Longitude in decimal form.
+- PlaceMarkID - foreign key to match with the PlaceMarks table.

+### PlaceMarks
+Unique Latitude and Longitude from the Places Table with the most common place name as the Label.

+- PlaceMarkID - Unique identifier
+- Latitude - Latitude in decimal form.
+- Longitude - Longitude in decimal form.
+- Label - Most common name used in the Bible for a unique lat/long coordinate.

 ### Strongs
 Strong's Concordance in Hebrew and Greek.
 Source: [openscriptures/strongs](https://github.com/openscriptures/strongs) License: Creative Commons Attribution-ShareAlike 3.0